jgarber623/svgeez/README.md

 ## Getting Started

 Before installing and using svgeez, you'll want to have Ruby 2.4 (or newer) installed on your computer.
-There are plenty of ways to go about this, but my preference is [rbenv](https://github.com/sstephenson/rbenv). svgeez is developed using Ruby 2.4.5 and automatically tested against 2.4.5 and 2.5.3 by [Travis CI](https://travis-ci.org/jgarber623/svgeez).
+There are plenty of ways to go about this, but my preference is [rbenv](https://github.com/sstephenson/rbenv). svgeez is developed using Ruby 2.4.5 and is additionally tested against Ruby 2.5.3 and 2.6.0 using [Travis CI](https://travis-ci.org/jgarber623/svgeez).

 ## Installation